Support staff payscales

 The government is of the view that individual schools and local education authorities are best placed to set pay rates and terms and conditions for support staff.

-Most LEA schools use the local government pay scales to pay their support staff in conjunction with National Joint Council terms and conditions.
+Most local authority schools use the local government pay scales to pay their support staff in conjunction with National Joint Council terms and conditions.
 However, this can vary between local authorities, which means it is not possible to be prescriptive about the rate of pay support staff will receive.

 An employee's contract should state their rate of pay, the point on the local government pay scale this refers to, and how the rate will increase on an incremental basis to a certain point.